 To See and Do:

-CDMX is full of sights we didn't have a lot of time, so we decided to see the classics and murals of Palacio Nacional and Belles Artes, and take respite in the Metropolitan Cathedral.
+CDMX is full of sights but we didn't have a bunch of time, so we decided to see the classics and murals of Palacio Nacional and Belles Artes, and take respite in the Metropolitan Cathedral.

 Chaultepec offered lush trees and multiple things to see during long walks including the anthropology museum and an open air bookstore and cafe.
 We walked the neighborhoods of Condesa, Roma, Polanco, and Centro Historico a lot to.
 A day trip brought us to Coyoacan for Frida's house and the market.
 If and when we revisit, I'd like to stay in Coyoacan, the area was so friendly and bright.

 New York City is experiencing a heat wave this week that I've taken off from work to putz around both at home in Massachusetts and in the emptied out city.
 It's meant a lot of moving from subway car to subway car until I find the actually cold one, as well as a deep appreciation rain today.

 For July forth, I didn't do much in the way of celebratory, besides margaritas for dinner and watching the distant Jersey City fireworks from the 79th street pier.
 But I'm fully in support of doing nothing for holidays.